meh/nokku/README.md

 ```

 The minimum interval is 200ms, packets sent within a shorter time frame are
 dropped to prevent flooding the observer.
-Design

 Paranoid
 --------